-The information documented includes patient identifying information (name, SSN, possibly date of birth) along with information on the treatment that is being consented to.
+The information documented includes patient identifying information (name, SSN, possibly date of birth) along with information on the treatment that is being consented to, all part of the informed consent process.
 The system may be used to complete other administrative forms such as Release of Information and Leaving Against Medical Advice forms.